Transfer Application Process

 CSULB uses email as the official means of communication.
 Applicants are required to maintain a current email address on file with the university and to check their email regularly.
 Please make sure to add CSULB as one of your contacts and to check your SPAM folders.
 You may check the status of your admissions application at any time by visiting applicant self-service.

-Offers of admission are normally made in March for Fall admission and in October for Spring admission.
+Offers of admission are normally made Mid-February through April for Fall admission and in October for Spring admission.
 All initial offers of admission will be conditional and subject to verification based on official transcripts.
 Admission offers may be withdrawn if the GPA, completed courses, or course grades are lower than what is reported or if you miss any admission deadlines.
 Please make sure to report accurate information!

 What If I Am Not Offered Admission To CSULB?